cestpasphoto/alpha-zero-general/README.md

 The code also runs several games to benefit from faster batch inferences; note that games are not run simultaneously but one at a time, meaning it still uses 1 CPU core.
 The downside is the bigger memory footprint.

+#### HyperParameter Optimisation
+You can use Ray to run HPO (especially Population Based Training "PBT").
+This is still new so it may change but currently process is to configure first `rayConfig.py` and `useRay.py`, then call the latest.